 My final thought is from the collective consciousness at Wikipedia, paraphrased by me.

 Psychological thriller is a fictional thriller story which emphasizes the psychology of its characters and their unstable emotional states.
 There is a dissolving sense of reality, moral ambiguity, and complex and tortured relationships between obsessive and pathological characters.

 This appeals to me because I think reality is very fluid and greatly influenced by our mental state.
 We all come up against moral ambiguity every day of our lives.
 When I read fiction, I love to get lost in characters’ head and their uniquely distorted view of the word.

-The four novels (so far) in my psychological suspense series weave their way through the mind of an unabashed sociopath — Alexandra Mallory.
+The seven novels (so far) in my psychological suspense series weave their way through the mind of an unabashed sociopath — Alexandra Mallory.